 You do not need to include a formal header or page numbers, just your name and title.
 Author information is gathered on the submissions form above.

 By default, Bradford Writes! uses MLA style, but we can accept APA style submissions as well.
-APA style essays chosen for publication will be converted to MLA style upon publication.

 Use only the first or last name of real-life people in your story, not both.
 For example, “Reggie” or “Mr. Washington” would be fine, but “Reggie Washington” is not.
 You can also choose to use pseudonyms to prevent clearly identifying a real-life person in your story.
 It is potentially unethical or illegal to fully identify a real-life person in a publication without their written consent.